Collaborating on Research

 At the University of Minnesota Medical School, researchers collaborate across disciplines, engineering solutions to problems bigger than any one particular research arena.

-The University of Minnesota is at the hub of innovation in health care, with geographical access to world-class hospitals and clinics as well as high-tech medical corporations.
+The University of Minnesota is at the hub of innovation in healthcare, with geographical access to world-class hospitals and clinics as well as high-tech medical corporations.

 The area attracts some of the best researchers, educators, and medical professionals in the country.
-Here, they find an environment where cross-discipline teamwork is valued, encouraged, and rewarded—leading the way to discovering the treatments of tomorrow.
+Here, they find an environment where cross-discipline teamwork is valued, encouraged, and rewarded—leading the way in discovering the treatments of tomorrow.

 As part of the University of Minnesota’s Academic Health Center, Medical School researchers can collaborate with experts from multiple disciplines, such as dentistry, nursing, pharmacy, public health, and veterinary medicine.
 Such collaboration enables our doctors to turn discoveries into preventions, treatments, and cures for diseases such as cancer and diabetes more quickly and efficiently.

 Research at the Medical School's departments, centers, and institutes extends from basic science, that increases our scientific knowledge base, to clinical and translational research, where scientific discoveries are moved from the laboratory to real-world practice.

 Learn more about our basic science departments: Basic Sciences Snapshot

 Examples of Interdisciplinary Research